Mads Kaalund

-Mads Kaalund Larsen (born 16 August 1996) is a Danish professional footballer who plays as a midfielder for Danish 1st Division club Hvidovre.
+Mads Kaalund Larsen (born 16 August 1996) is a Danish professional footballer who plays as a midfielder.

 Career

 Lyngby

 Kaalund started his career with Lyngby.
 He made his professional debut on 26 March 2015, starting in a 0–0 draw against Brønshøj in the Danish 1st Division.

 Nykøbing

 On 14 July 2016, Lyngby announced Kaalund's departure as he opted to join newly promoted Danish 1st Division club Nykøbing.
 In June 2018, he extended his contract with Nykøbing until 2019 after two successful seasons at the club, during which he made his breakthrough.

 Silkeborg

 On 1 July 2019, Kaalund made the move to Silkeborg from Nykøbing, shortly after Silkeborg's promotion to the Danish Superliga.
 The agreement with the technically skilled central midfielder had been finalised six months earlier.

 He terminated his contract with Silkeborg by mutual consent on 29 June 2023.
 During his four seasons at the club, he had scored five goals in 89 total appearances.